jross765/kmymoney-viewer/README.md

 ### V. 1.1 &rarr; 1.2
 * Viewer can now be started with command line options:
     * With account ID: Will open new window with according account immediatly after start.
-    * With transaction split ID (or alternatively: account ID and transaction ID): Will open new window with according account immediatly after start (as above with account-ID only), and in addition to that mark the according transaction (split).
+    * With transaction split ID (or alternatively: account ID and transaction ID):
+      Will open new window with according account immediatly after start (as above with account-ID only), and will, additionally, mark the according transaction (split).

+* Copy marked object's ID into clipboard
+  (context menu for accounts, transactions and splits).

 * Fixed a few small bugs.